coilhq/mucoa/README.md

 ```
 At this point, the Participant A CR liquidity balance is `110` units, with initial financial accounts created.

+### Fees
+The applicable fees are typically determined by the defined Scheme rules.
+Therefore, fees may be applicable for:
+* Accounts - Once-off or recurring account service charges.
+* Deposits - Applied for the deposit of collateral.
+* Transfers - Charged per transaction, or based on transaction volumes, types etc.

 #### Scheme Charges Fees on Deposit of Collateral:

-Scheme fees are not mandatory for a deposit, thus they may also be applicable for:
-  * Transfers - Charged per individual transaction, based on transaction categories, volumes etc.
-  * Accounts - Once-off or recurring account service charges
-> Fees will be applied to the participant `Liquidity` accounts.
+For this scenario, fees are applied to the participant `Liquidity` accounts.
-> To illustrate, we charge Deposit fees as a function of the collateral deposit amount (i.e. 110 * 18% = 20) and Transfer fees as a fixed fee per transaction.
+To illustrate, we charge Deposit fees as a function of the collateral deposit amount (i.e. 110 * 18% = 20) and we charge Transfer fees as a fixed-fee per transaction.

 ```
 DR Participant A Liquidity                       20